uphiago/pok3mon/README.md

 ### 6.3 Job: deploy

 1. **AWS Credentials**: Uses aws-actions/configure-aws-credentials@v4 with the necessary secrets.
 2. **AWS SSM Command**:
    - Downloads the "docker-compose.yml" from the exact commit SHA in GitHub.
-   - Logs into GHCR.
+   - Logs into GHCR (no long‑lived secrets - **Instance ID is read via `terraform output` step**).
    - Runs `docker compose pull && docker compose up -d` on the remote EC2 instance via Systems Manager.
    - Monitors success/failure, outputs logs from SSM.
    - The workflow waits with `aws ssm wait command-executed`.
 If the command status is not **Success**, the job fails automatically.